Skip to content

 Pod Status

-Add a hostname mapping to the /etc/hosts file as follows.
+Add hostname mappings to the /etc/hosts file as follows:

 Domain name IP